philippschirmer/experiment_model_persuasion/README.md

-# experiment_model_persuasion
+# Experiment on model persuasion
-Final project for Effective Programming.
+Final project for Effective Programming Practices for Economists.
 Experimental design to test effects of model persuasion.